Skip to content

 Genesis 2:21

-And Yahweh is causing elohim to fall, a dead-sleep96 upon the Red-one, and he is sleeping, and he is taking one of his ribs,97 and is shutting up flesh underneath her.98
+And Yahweh elohim was caused to fall, a death-stun96 upon the Red-one, and he is languid/weary, and he is taking one from his ribs/sides,97 and he is shutting up flesh below her.98

 98

 shuts up…underneath her.
 Strong’s #5642, sagar, means “close or shut” as in closing a door or gate, and the very same construct used here (he shuts) is used in Genesis 7:16.
 Hebrew tachtenah.
 Strong’s #8478.
 This word has the feminine singular suffix, which is also a directional suffix.
 The word is sometimes translated “in its place” but means literally “underneath” and is also indicative of the belly from which the rib is taken.
 The picture is a riddle.
-Maybe Paul knows it, “but the Writing did shut up [sugkleió - enclose, shut together] the whole [Flesh] under sin, that the promise by faith of Jesus Christ may be given to those-ones believing [the rib?].”
-(Galatians 3:22 YLT)
+Maybe Paul knows it, “but the Writing did shut together [sugkleió - enclose, shut together] the whole [Flesh] under sin, that the Announcement of trust of Salvation Anointed One may be given to those ones trusting [the rib?].”
+(Galatians 3:22 RBT)